FTI PHILANTHROPY PROGRAM

 The Philanthropy Program is an FTI initiative to connect filmmakers and games developers with private individuals and philanthropic trusts who are interested in supporting screen projects in WA.
 The Program also aims to source additional funding for FTI programs to support filmmakers and games developers, such as the Stanley Wilbur Trust Fund, which supports Indigenous filmmakers in WA.

 The Philanthropy Program was created after consultation with the screen sector revealed the need to develop alternate, non-government, funding streams.
-Since being established two years ago, the Program has raised over $200,000 worth of donations for WA screen projects.
+Since being established in 2015, the Program has raised over $250,000 worth of donations for WA screen projects.
+Donations allowed some applicants to secure match-funding from other bodies, resulting in a combined total of over $300,000 for emerging projects and FTI programs.

 How It Works